 One of the many reasons that I love staying in the 7th arrondissement in Paris is that I feel that there is something wonderful, and often unexpected, to discover around every corner.
-Like the first time I turned a corner and stood face to face with Jules Lavirotte’s outrageous Art Nouveau masterpiece on avenue Rapp, just around the corner from the sweet Kir vacation apartment.
+Like the first time I turned a corner and stood face to face with Jules Lavirotte’s outrageous Art Nouveau masterpiece on avenue Rapp.
 Step on the balcony of the Chardonnay Paris rental and you can see the building at the end of the street.
 This Lavirotte building will stop you in your tracks!
 Here are a few of my favorite examples of Art Nouveau architecture in Paris.

 This idea reminds me of the Where’s Wally books our children loved!
 Head to 29 Ave Rapp and call it a mystery discovery adventure for children and adults.
 Look carefully to discover the many whimsical details on this building — from the windows above the door that look like Martian’s eyes, to the bison heads which holding up balconies, lizard door handles, fox-headed fur collars, fantastical fish, wonderful curves and shapes, young women and men.

 There are several whimsical examples of Parisian Art Nouveau architecture tucked away in quiet spots in the 7th arrondissement.
 This photographic tour will show you the best Art Nouveau in the 7th, just steps from the Eiffel Tower and the famous rue Cler market street.
 Strolling through the neighborhoods to see them all would make a pleasant morning or afternoon walk through one of our favorite neighborhoods in Paris.